yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

 1. We map PersonId.asWbfinger() to FederatedPerson.ExternalID (e.g. 13@some.instan.ce).
 2. We will have no semantic mismatch.

+#### 4. Pro

+1. We will be able to have a reliable mapping.
+2. We will not use fields against their semantics.
+3. We do not enhance user table with "cache entries".
+Forgejo stays scalable, no additional DOS surface.
+4. Occasional contributors may understand a clear difference between user and federated user.
+5. No LoginNames where occupied
+6. Caching aspects of federated users (like refresh, evict) may be easier to implement.

+#### 4. Con

-We can use forgejo code (like star / unstar fkt.) after refactorings only.
-At every place of interaction we have to enhance persistence (e.g. a find may have to query two tables now) & introduce a common User interface.
+1. We can use forgejo code (like star / unstar fkt.) after refactorings only.
+2. At every place of  interaction we have to enhance persistence (e.g. a find may have to query two tables now) & introduce a common User interface.

-We introduce new model & persistence.
+3. We introduce new model & persistence.

-We will be able to have a reliable mapping.

 ```mermaid
 classDiagram